isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
 500 lines of code using vr, vi, and out ...
     }

-We recommend keeping functions short, but that rule isn't universally adhered to and naming should reflect that.
+We recommend keeping functions short, but that rule isn’t universally adhered to and naming should reflect that.

 ##### Enforcement